Bivectorfoil/gogosearch/README.md

 $ ./uninstall.sh  # run uninstall script and wait for success or failure
 ```

+If things go well, you should see your web site at http://your_ip_or_domain.

 ### deploying on Heroku

 Please read the official doc on [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python)